beling/book-pl/src/ch10-02-traits.md

 ### Fixing the `largest` Function with Trait Bounds

-Now that you know how to specify the behavior you want to use using the generic type parameter’s bounds, let’s return to Listing 10-5 to fix the definition of the `largest` function that uses a generic type parameter!
+Now that you know how to specify the behavior you want to use using the generic type parameter’s bounds, let’s return to listing 10-5 to fix the definition of the `largest` function that uses a generic type parameter!
 Last time we tried to run that code, we received this error: